What Do I Do If Social Security Stops my Benefits Because I am a "Fleeing Felon"?

 The circumstances of your move from that jurisdiction - examples: you were fleeing from an abusive situation, or you were low-income and could not afford to stay there while the criminal issue was resolved

-You have since rehabilitated yourself and shown yourself to be a law-abiding citizen
+You have since rehabilitated yourself and shown yourself to be law-abiding

-Administrative error: the probation officer said that you did not register your move but you did
+Administrative error: the probation officer said you did not register your move, but you did

-There are more grounds than these.
-If the prosecutor will not dismiss the warrant or violation, then you will have to work with the prosecutor – preferably through your criminal law attorney – to resolve the matter.
+There are other grounds not listed here.
+If the prosecutor will not dismiss the warrant or violation, you must work with the prosecutor – preferably through your criminal law attorney – to resolve the matter.